ve345/CS193HW1/README.md

    * Mac & Linux: Just open terminal

-   * If you are having issues, it might just be easier to use a lab machine in LWSN or HAAS
+   * If you are having issues, it might just be easier to use a lab machine in Lawson or Haas

 2. Click the green "Clone or download" button on this GitHub repository and copy the URL.